 Exercise your brain.
 You can work on a project as simple or as difficult as you like, and depending on the amount of brain fog that day.
 Knitting keeps up your basic math skills and can exercise your memory skills, especially with the more complicated patterns.

 Support Small Business!
 Since writing this article, my Mom has started her own small business indie-dying yarn!
 Check out her beautiful yarns and find some fiber inspiration at her shop- Elevate Fibers!
 She’s been a great advocate for our mast cell and dysautonomia community.
-Much love, Mom!
+Much love to my Mom!

 You can choose a straightforward garter stitch scarf in a beautiful hand dyed or speckled yarn, just using the knit stitch!
 Make some fingerless gloves for your ice cold hands!
 I’ve made several pairs of Owl Mitts– a set for me and a little pile of pairs for friends.
 Treat yourself to a homemade blanket or throw for all those days at home.
 As you get more advanced and want some challenge, you can get into the gorgeous and fluffy brioche stitches.
 I made the Vintage Prim, which is simply gorgeous for my loving hubsie.